mozilla/addon-sdk/AOM Native Jetpack Support.md

 There should be a easy way to develop Jetpacks within the browser.
 There should not be a need for external tools to develop Jetpack based add-ons, or tests.
-All that one should need in order to build a Jetpack should be available to them with Firefox, in this way Jetpacks will become first class extensions.
+All that one should need in order to build a Jetpack should be available to them with Firefox, in this way Jetpacks will become first class extensions and Firefox development tool.

 A fundamental step towards this goal will be to have Firefox understand Jetpack code natively, without the need to convert the jetpack's code base (using `package.json` etc) to a bootstrap extension code base